tigerinus/BehavioralCloning/README.md

 To reduce overfitting, as mentioned previously my modifications to the model include:

-* A ReLU activation layer after each Conv2D layer and fully connected layer
+* A ```ELU``` activation layer after each fully connected layer
-* A max-pool dropout applied after each Conv2D ReLU layer, and a dropout applied after each fully connected layer. (https://arxiv.org/ftp/arxiv/papers/1512/1512.00242.pdf)
+* A dropout applied after each fully connected layer
+* L2 regularization as part of each fully connected layer

 About 1.5GB of data was also provided as the training set to reduce overfitting.